MRSA-J/Video-Storytelling/README.md

 ![](https://raw.githubusercontent.com/MRSA-J/Youtube-Teller/main/readme%20image/Model%20Structure.png)

+The whole process of this model is shown above.
+We preprocess videos into image embeddings.
+And then we concatenate image embedding with prefix embeddings.
+Then we feed such combinations into the Feature Mapper model to allow prefix embeddings gaining enough visual information.
+Then, we only maintain the prefix embedding parts and feed them into the GTP-2 model to generate the final predictions.

 ### Metrics
 We plan to test our video caption model on the test dataset of uncaptioned videos to generate their captions.
 We evaluate the performance of our model on the similarity of the generated sentences and standard answers.
 Specifically, We think the n-gram BLEU score is an appropriate metric to evaluate the accuracy of our captions.
 The baseline model (Vision Transformer) can achieve 68.4 1-gram BLEU score and 50.7 5-gram BLEU score.
 We hope to improve the performance in some specific subjects, to achieve higher BLEU scores than the baseline model.